 What are Pre-ETS?

-- Job Exploration Counseling provides students with opportunities to learn about various career options and work skills necessary to be successful.
+- Job Exploration Counseling allows you to learn about different career options.
+You also learn work skills necessary to be successful.

-- Work-Based Learning Experiences provides students with opportunities in the community to assist them with connecting school experiences to real-life work activities and future career options.
+- Work-Based Learning Experiences connect you to real-life work activities and future career options.

-- Counseling on Opportunities provides students with information and guidance on a variety of postsecondary education and training opportunities.
+- Counseling on Opportunities gives information and guidance on post-secondary education and training opportunities.

-- Workplace Readiness Training is training to develop employability skills, social skills, and independent living skills.
+- Workplace Readiness Training helps develop employability skills, social skills, and independent living skills.

-- Instruction in Self-Advocacy is activities to develop self-advocacy skills needed in education, workplace, and community settings.
+- Instruction in Self-Advocacy teaches self-advocacy skills needed in education, work, and community settings.

 How Can I Access Pre-ETS?